What I Have Been Reading

 Another interesting aspect of his prolific blogging is that he breaks almost every rule of SEO experts.
 He ranks higher because of his ideas rather than idiotic SEO tricks.
 That is something to note for the aspiring bloggers.

 Harold Jarche: I like to learn, but hate classroom-based learning.
-So I formulated consume-produce-engage as a learning framework.
-As I searched through net to improve on the framework, I stumbled on Harold’s posts on ’learning in a networked world.’
+So I formulated Learning Phases And Its Support Systems as a learning framework.
+As I searched through net to improve on the framework, I stumbled on Harold's posts on 'learning in a networked world.'
 His framework is seek-sense-share, which, as you can see, is similar to mine.

 Farnam Street: Shane Parrish distills wisdom from thinkers of the present and past and writes in a readable form.
 His goal, is to go to bed each night smarter than he woke up.
 That is a worthy goal and in the process he makes his readers smarter too.